 During the inspection, the property is thoroughly reviewed and photos are taken throughout as documentation of the state of the property.
 Any issues such as maintenance requirements or areas of improvement needed from the tenant are discussed (should the tenant be present) or communicated soon after to both the landlord and tenant.

-As a landlord, if you haven't seen an inspection report from your property manager within the last four months (at least), it is time to start asking some questions.
+As a landlord, if you haven't seen an inspection report from your property manager within the last six months (at least), it is time to start asking some questions.
 It is not your job to remind your property manager of their job.

 Switching property management is as easy as filling out this simple online form.
 Experience reliable, professional, and accessible property management the way it should be.